IN THIS ARTICLE:

 We recommend disabling autofill to avoid any potential issues.

-- For more information, please refer to our “How to Disable and Clear AutoFill Info in your Browser” document.
+- For more information, please refer to our “How Do I Disable or Clear AutoFill/AutoComplete Information?” document.

 Check Your Power Settings